seantronsen/neovim-config/README.md

 - nodejs $\geq$ v18.*
 - BurntSushi/ripgrep (available on apt)
 - Nerd Fonts -- Fira Code (Monospaced is preferred since it works with PuTTY)
+- luarocks -- see `:checkhealth` for more info

 Probably needs to be run in a bash terminal too.
 As for how to actually use this tooling, see which plugins are currently installed within the init.vim file and visit the docs of the associated projects.
 It should also be possible to find most of that information using vim/nvims `:help [item-name]` command.
+More detailed information can also be found within the 'LOCAL ADDITIONS' section after executing `:help`.

 **Important**
 Ensure that the only parser directory being used by neovim is the nvim-treesitter/parser directory.
 Find and delete any conflicting directories via the command: